dannozrx/supermarket/README.md

 ### Other Calculator Strategies ###

    New types of calculator strategies may be easily defined and used by implementing the CalculatorStrategy interface.
+Any new calculator strategies may extend the abstract CalculatorStrategyBase if they wish to do so, but there is no requirement to do so.